 - Print later: You can choose to print the check later by placing a checkmark in the Print later field located under the check number.
 Printing later is convenient if you are creating multiple checks.

 - Print now: To print the check immediately, click Print check in the bottom menu bar of the input screen.
 This will bring up a list of checks to print that will include the current check, plus any other checks you have previously selected to print later.
 Place a checkmark next to all checks you wish to print and click the green Preview and print button at the bottom of the window.

 Print setup: The first time you print checks, QuickBooks Online will guide you through setting up and aligning your printer for your particular style of checks.

 When you are finished printing or choosing to print later, click the green Save and close button at the bottom of the create check screen.

-You’ve finished another lesson in our QuickBooks Online Training Course!
+You’ve finished another tutorial in our QuickBooks Online Training Course!
 You can now write and print checks for expenses that have not been recorded as bills.
-The next lesson in our QuickBooks Online Training Course is How to Enter Bills, where you will learn the benefit of entering bills as they are received.
+The next tutorial in our QuickBooks Online Training Course is How to Enter Bills, where you will learn the benefit of entering bills as they are received.